It had a 32-bit processor, but by this time processors were

 The SP was a major redesign for the GBA, as it now had a

-clam shell style case that could be open and closed via a hinge.
+clam shell style case that could be opened and closed via a hinge.
 The major

 selling feature was that it had a front-lit screen that could be toggled on and